Rick Fox Biography

 Fox earned his BFA in painting from the University of Massachusetts, Amherst.
 As an undergrad, he also studied painting at Scuola Lorenzo de’ Medici, Florence, Italy.
 At the Massachusetts College of Art, where he earned his MFA, Fox had the good fortune to work with Marcia Llyod, George Nick, Jon Imber, Gregory Amenoff, and John Walker.
 These inspired artists have all been a lasting influence.

-Fox has exhibited extensively in both nationally and internationally.
+Fox’s work has been exhibited extensively nationally and internationally.